Berea-College-CSC-226/p01-final-project-p01_ebosela_kornrumpfa/README.md

 Indicate what percentage of the project you have left to complete and how confident you feel.

-❗️**Completion Percentage**: `0 - 100%`
+**Completion Percentage**: `0 - 100%`

-❗️**Confidence**: Describe how confident you feel about completing this project, and why.
+**Confidence**: Describe how confident you feel about completing this project, and why.
 Then, describe some  strategies you can employ to increase the likelihood that you'll be successful in completing this project  before the deadline.

 ```
-    **Replace this text with your reflection
+Given that this project can be supplmented rapidly by engaing with A.I. engines, I am confident about my
+capacity to complete.
+I am finding that this is primarily a learning project in which I am
+analyzing A.I. generated code, asking questions, and working with others when possible.

+I do want to streamline the directory structures, file naming convention, and file internals.
+I also think there is a means of making the program even more modular, by segmenting out the code blocks
+and then importing them into a main file.

 ```

 ---